SUI-Components/sui-card/README.md

 ## Usage

 The **SUI-Card** allows to pass custom content in the primary placeholder and also provides a `sui-Card-primary` class as a wrapper.
+This primary content **is required**.

+Secondary content might be passed or not to SuiCard component.
+If content is provided will be rendered inside a generic *div* `sui-Card-secondary` wrapper.
+If no content is provided this contained will not be rendered at all.

 Check out this example below
 ```javascript